richdo160/Gaianet-AI/README.md

    - Enter your Gaia API key when prompted.

 * To minmize the screen, press `Ctrl+A+D`
-* To return the screen, enter command: `screen -r gaiabot`
+* To return the screen, enter command: `screen -r gaia`
 * To stop and kill the bot, press `CTRL+C` inside the screen & run this command: `screen -XS gaiabot quit`

 It might gives you failed attempts which is because of networks floods, as you can see in the picture that I may get a successfull response after 3 or more attempts